shepardyan/AutoKKT_gurobipy/README.md

 The returned `details` object exposes generated dual variables, slacks, complementarity binaries, processed rows, and stationarity constraints for inspection and debugging.

-## Current Status

-This repository is best understood as a focused code snapshot rather than a fully packaged library.
-It is useful if you want:

-- a compact reference implementation of KKT reformulation in `gurobipy`
-- a translation target for YALMIP-style KKT preprocessing
-- a working example of embedding the reformulation into a robust rostering model
-- a minimal bilevel example that uses the KKT reformulation directly

-If this is published to GitHub, the next improvements would likely be:

-- add `pyproject.toml`
-- add dependency and license metadata
-- add automated tests around the current validation cases
-- add a few self-contained notebooks or example scripts

 ## Additional Documentation

 For the full modeling pattern and integration notes, read [`KKT_INTEGRATION.md`](KKT_INTEGRATION.md).